rexdouglass/MeasuringLandscape/README.md

 Measuring the Landscape of Civil War
 ====================================

-This is a package, documentation, and replication repository for the paper "Measuring the Landscape of Civil War" (provisionally accepted for publication) 2017
+This is a package, documentation, and replication repository for the paper "Measuring the Landscape of Civil War," Journal of Peace Research, February 15, 2018

 The Paper: